1.3 PT vs PTA Scope of Practice (Critical)

 Key Takeaways

-• PTAs implement the plan of care (POC) written by a supervising Physical Therapist (PT); they do not perform initial evaluations, write or modify the POC, or perform discharge.
+• PTAs implement the plan of care (POC) written by a supervising PT; they do not perform initial evaluations, write or modify the POC, or discharge a patient.

-• Tests and measures that require clinical interpretation or diagnosis (such as initial goniometry establishing baseline, manual muscle testing for diagnosis, sensory integrity exams that drive the POC) are PT-only; PTAs perform data collection within the POC.
+• Tests and measures requiring clinical interpretation or diagnosis (the initial examination, sensory exams that drive the POC) are PT-only; PTAs perform data collection within an established POC.

-• PTAs may not perform sharp selective debridement, joint mobilization grade V (high-velocity thrust), wound selective debridement with a sharp instrument, or spinal manipulation in any U.S. jurisdiction.
+• PTAs may never perform sharp selective debridement, grade V joint mobilization (high-velocity thrust), or spinal manipulation in any U.S. jurisdiction.

-• Supervision tiers vary by jurisdiction but generally fall into three categories: general (PT available by telecommunication), direct (PT on-site and immediately available), and direct personal (PT in the same room).
+• Supervision tiers - general (PT available by telecommunication), direct (PT on site and immediately available), and direct personal (PT in the same room) - vary by jurisdiction and setting.

-• When a question describes the PT "evaluating," "diagnosing," "establishing a prognosis," "writing or modifying the POC," or "discharging," the correct answer almost always involves the PTA notifying or referring to the PT - not acting independently.
+• When a stem describes the PT evaluating, diagnosing, establishing a prognosis, modifying the POC, or discharging, the correct answer almost always has the PTA notify or refer to the PT rather than act independently.

 Why scope of practice is the single most testable concept

 Almost every clinical scenario on the NPTE-PTA can be filtered through one question: Is this action inside or outside the PTA's scope?
-If you can answer that quickly, you eliminate distractors in nearly every case-based item, regardless of body system.
-The exam writers know this is what protects the public, so it shows up directly in Professional Responsibilities items and indirectly throughout body-system items.
+Answer that quickly and you eliminate distractors in nearly every case-based item, regardless of body system.
+The writers know scope is what protects the public, so it appears directly in Professional Responsibilities items and indirectly throughout body-system items.
+This is why scope mastery compounds: it raises your accuracy on far more than the 2-4 items that explicitly test it.

 What a PTA CAN do